truyennguyen/http_simple_rest_api_angular_client/README.md

-Create a single resource rest API with Angular Client Side
+A single resource rest API using Angular